jiexunxu/plant-presence/README.md

 We included a select few results in the `selected_results.zip` archive, but we cannot include everything because they'd be too big (over 600MB with all results from the paper, even when compressed) for a repo.

+However, the Docker image we provided contains the full results inside `results.zip`.
+Feel free to explore within the Docker image.

 ### `src` folder

 The `src` folder contains our source code that generates the experimental results in the paper.
 The two sets of experiments presented in the paper draft are run through